Rasheed-Al-Qobbaj/Quoridor_AI/README.md

 ## ▶️ How to Play

+There are two ways to play the game: by downloading the pre-compiled executable (recommended for most users) or by running the script from the source code (for developers).

-### Using the Executable (Easy)
+### 1. Download the Latest Release (Easy)

-1. Navigate to the `dist` folder.
-2. Double-click the `Quoridor.exe` file.
-3. The game will launch.
+This is the simplest way to play.
 No installation is required.

+1.  **Go to the [Releases Page](https://github.com/Rasheed-Al-Qobbaj/Quoridor_AI/releases)** of this repository.
+2. Under the assets for the latest release (e.g., `v1.0.0`), download the `.zip` file for your operating system (e.g., `Quoridor-v1.0.0-Windows.zip`).
+3.  **Unzip** the downloaded file.
+4. Double-click the **`Quoridor.exe`** file inside the unzipped folder to launch the game.

-### Running from Source (Developer)
+### 2. Running from Source (Developer)

-If you want to run the game from the Python source code, you'll need Python and Pygame installed.
+If you want to run or modify the game from the Python source code, you'll need Python and Pygame installed.

 1.  **Clone the repository:**
     ```sh